 Talking negatively about former principals, schools, or colleagues is just not acceptable.
 It is bad taste and will cost you your interview.
 Never give off the impression that you’re bitter about a prior experience or old coworkers.
 It will only serve to make you appear unprofessional.

-As you can see there are many teaching interview tips.
-Don’t overestimate the number of negative vibes you will feel if you talk harshly about students, parents, coworkers, or anyone else.
+Don’t underestimate the number of negative vibes you will feel at a teacher interview if you talk harshly about students, parents, coworkers, or anyone else.
 Refrain, refrain – seriously!

 8.)
 Radiate confidence:

 Show you are confident in your body language and the way you speak and converse.
 Sit up confidently in your chair.
 Listen intently to your interviewer and nod in understanding.
 Do not fiddle with anything or play with your hair, it is unprofessional and distracting.
 Fiddle is an indication of nervousness, and no school wants to hire a teacher that seems to be nervous all the time.
 Take the steps necessary to increase confidence in the interview to take control of your teaching interview.